fpjohnston/TECO-64/doc/linux.md

 TECO can generally edit only one file at a time, although it is possible to read one file and write another.
-Also, TECO allows for what are called primary and secondary input and output streams, and the ability to switch between them.
+Also, TECO allows for primary and secondary streams for both input and output, and the ability to switch between them.

 The following outlines some simple ways to start an editing session.